palasangha/archipelago-documentation-1.0.0/docs/acknowledgments.md

 # Acknowledgments

 This software is a [Metropolitan New York Library Council](https://metro.org) Open-Source initiative and part of the Archipelago Commons project.
-We have edited some of the configurations according to our requirement.

 # License